Amed Rosario Player Props: Guardians vs. Royals

 Amed Rosario At The Plate

-- Rosario is hitting .252 with 13 doubles, four triples, a home run and 19 walks.
+- Rosario has 13 doubles, five triples, a home run and 20 walks while hitting .252.

-- Rosario enters this game on a four-game hitting streak.
-In his last games, he's hitting .222.
+- Rosario will look to extend his five-game hitting streak.
+He's batting .263 over the course of his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.